Google AdWords is one way to get your business on Google.

 When it comes to social media, you can get more visibility with little investment.
 You’ll want to be sure that you fully complete all aspects of your profile.

-Instead, choose just a few channels and use them well, rather than trying to be all things to all people.
-An abandoned social media site reflects poorly on your company.
+Instead, choose just one or two social channels and use them well, rather than trying to be all things to all people.
+Social media can require a lot of time and energy.
+And an abandoned social media site reflects poorly on your company.

-Local search engine optimization (SEO) strategies are a fifth way to get on Google.
+Local search engine optimization (SEO) strategies used to be a fifth way to get on Google.

 What is local SEO?